Important update for exchanging your driving licences.

 My country of driving license is not on that list?

-If your country is not on the above list, then further documents will be required unless you choose to sit a local driving test (See also the update above which applies to those people who have already exchange the driving licence with another country before arriving in Andorra).
+If your country is not on the above list, then further documents (see below) will be required unless you choose to sit a local driving test (See also the update above which applies to those people who have already exchange the driving licence with another country before arriving in Andorra).

 - A certificate of authentication issued by the Department responsible for issuing the driving license in the country of issue, and,